centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-central-server/using-packages.md

 </TabItem>
 <TabItem value="Debian 11 & 12" label="Debian 11 & 12">

-SELinux is not installed on Debian 11, continue.
+SELinux is not installed on Debian 11 and 12, continue.

 </TabItem>
 </Tabs>